 Chances are you’re more than familiar with the “traditional” eight hour work day.
 But as it turns out, aside from finding hard to get out of bed in the morning, this routine could also be killing your creativity.
 In this article, we talk more about this routine and how to increase creativity with five simple and easy tricks.

-In at 9, out by 5.
-It’s commonly regarded as the “norm” for working class citizens.
+In at nine, out by five, sometimes known as the daily grind, these are common hours that people work from Monday to Friday.
 While it may be arguably one of the most common rituals throughout society, it’s not necessarily the most productive one.
 In fact, hardly any of history’s greatest minds adhered to this ideal.

-After this nap he worked again from 9.30am until 4pm.
+After this nap, he worked again from 9.30am until 4 pm.
 Surely exhausted at this point, he took 30 minutes of exercise and then bathed, ate, and socialized before an early bed again.
-To get through this monumental working regime, he imbibed up to 50 cups of coffee per day.
-To underscore how this should not be an inspiration to you, Balzac died of a massive heart attack at the age of 51.

 Now, if you’re thinking: “Try telling this to my boss”, you’re probably not alone.
 The lesson here is not to quit your day job, but to learn how to work around it to maximize your creativity.

 Let’s take some inspiration from history’s greatest minds.
 That’s what Mason Currey did, in his recent book: Daily Rituals: How Artists Work.
 Bringing together the rituals and routines of writers, artists, scientists, and architects, Mason set out to determine common habits from their varied routines.